 Altogether, more than 100K people spend time in a one square mile area of Midtown each day.
 We spoke to one of the .0004% in this neighborhood who are currently experiencing homelessness, asking him about his situation and what he wants to do about it.

 “Believe” has been in Georgia and on the streets for three years, living mostly in Midtown.
 He battles substance abuse and has been in and out of prison eight times.

 He currently doesn’t have a birth certificate, which stands in his way of finding housing, and he is adamantly against living in a shelter, which he states have strict rules, are crowded and can even be dangerous.

-Believe has formed a trusting relationship with several Midtown Blue public safety officers, including Byron Watkins and Kristian McClendon, who was featured in the first part of our series on homelessness for her work to establish a formal outreach program.
+Believe has formed a trusting relationship with several Midtown Blue public safety officers, including Kristian McClendon, who was featured in the first part of our series on homelessness for her work to establish a formal outreach program.
 Midtown Blue introduced Believe to the Intown Collaborative Ministries team, and he is among the first of the clients the non-profit took on in Midtown as part of the HomeFirst initiative.
 His case is still in the earlier stage of ICM’s process.